ljpatrick/marxpaint/docs/en/README.txt

 Objectives:

        Easy and Fun
-               Tux Paint is meant to be a simple drawing program for young children.
+               Marx Paint is meant to be a simple drawing program for young communists.
 It is not meant as a general-purpose drawing tool.
                It is meant to be fun and easy to use.
 Sound effects and a cartoon character help let the user know what's going on, and keeps them entertained.
 There are also extra-large cartoon-style mouse pointer shapes.

        Extensibility
-               Tux Paint is extensible.
+               Marx Paint is extensible.
 Brushes and 'rubber stamp' shapes can be dropped in and pulled out.
 For example, a teacher can drop in a collection of animal shapes and ask their students to draw an ecosystem.
 Each shape can have a sound which is